 30. In 5 houses.

-2 lounges, bar, restaurant, cinema, playroom, conference facilities, free Wi-Fi, in-room TV (Freeview), civil wedding licence, terrace, ¼-acre garden (playhouse), by sea (48-foot yacht, rigid inflatable boat), unsuitable for disabled.
+2 lounges, bar, restaurant, cinema, playroom, conference facilities, free Wi-Fi, in-room TV (Freeview), civil wedding licence, terrace, ¼-acre garden, 25-foot yacht, unsuitable for disabled.

 all ages welcomed, no under-6s in restaurant in evening.

-allowed in some bedrooms, and in dogs’ bar, not in sitting rooms or restaurant.
+allowed in some bedrooms and in dogs’ bar.

 Amex, MasterCard, Visa.

 per room B&B from £260. À la carte £44.
 1-night bookings refused weekends in high season.